-BALTER issues error messages and warnings via SYSOUT if illegal modifications are planned (see section "Description of BALTER messages" on page 307).
+BALTER issues error messages and warnings via SYSOUT if illegal modifications are planned (see section "Description of BALTER messages").
 If REPORT IS YES is specified, BALTER outputs information on which realms are needed and which realms are not needed to SYSOUT.